DmytroYeremieiev/ark-form/ark-forms/README.md

 ## Overview

-- small, ultra fast and flexible;
+- small, ultra fast and flexible `react` based form validation library;
 - predictable and synchronous validation flow, clear and fast test suits
 - allows granularly fine-tune each field validation trigger.
 E.g., consider you need the 1-st field to be validated after `onChange` event occurred and the second field only after `onBlur` event;
-- similar to `formik` interface facilitate seamless migration process in most scenarios;
 - no external dependencies;
 - fully written in `typescript`;
 - 2.6 kb minified & gzipped;